PAGE CONTENT:

 use diskpart to create UEFI bootable USB

-Step 5.
-Copy the Windows installation files to the USB flash drive.
-You can do this by simply using copy-and-paste.
+Wait for the procedure to complete.
 Then, the process of creating a bootable UEFI flash drive with Windows 10 finishes.

-If you have difficulty in creating Windows 10 UEFI bootable USB with Diskpart, you can use Rufus, an open-source program that allows you to create a UEFI bootable disk on Windows 10/8/7.
+If you have difficulty creating Windows 10 UEFI bootable USB with Diskpart, you can use Rufus, an open-source program that allows you to create a UEFI bootable disk on Windows 10/8/7.

 Step 1.
 Download Rufus from the official website: https://rufus.ie/en/.